nhuante/ImageProcessing_Graphics_Python/beeGameFinal/README.md

 2. **Create & Activate a Virtual Environment**

-This is *entirely* necessary, but it is best practice to do so to avoid
+This is not *entirely* necessary, but it is best practice to do so to avoid
 * Polluting your system Python, which might lead to version conflicts later if you start another project that needs a different version of, say, `pygame` or `numpy`

     ```bash